rayjzeng/dotfiles/README.md

     `mkdir ~/.config/nvim && stow -t ~/.config/nvim -d $DOT_DIR nvim`
 - In nvim run `:PlugInstall` and `:UpdateRemotePlugins`
 - Symlinks should make running vim interchangable with neovim
-    * Current limitations [TODO make config compatible]
+    * Current limitations (TODO: make config fully vim compatible)
-	+ undodir is not set explicitly for vim
+	    + undo and history  is not set for vim
         + deoplete and remote plugins are not available

 ### Get tmux (optional)
-- Install with package manager of choic
+- Install with package manager of choice
-- `stow tmux`
+- Stow configuration: `stow tmux`
 - Run `<leader>I` to install plugins

 ### Install language support
 - Python:
-    * Just use brew python and/or Conda
+    * Just use brew and/or Conda
     * pip install pynvim jedi pylint
+    * If more complex environment management is needed consider:
-    * If so inclined: [pyenv setup reference][5]
+        [pyenv setup reference][5]
 - Rust
     * [Installation][6]
 	```sh